 When NHS resources suggest seeing a GP

-- Pain is very severe or getting worse
+- Pain is stopping you doing daily activities or is getting worse.

 Self-care information from NHS